 Kid’s Creek Therapy is located in the Johns Creek, Georgia, area and proudly serves families from across north Atlanta, including Alpharetta, Buford, Cumming, Duluth, Johns Creek, Norcross, Peachtree Corners, Roswell, and Suwanee.
 Find turn-by-turn directions to Kid’s Creek Therapy from these Atlanta neighborhoods here.

-Yes, Kid’s Creek Therapy is in-network with Blue Cross-Blue Shield (PPO, POS, HMO), and Georgia Medicaid.
+Yes, Kid’s Creek Therapy is in-network with Blue Cross-Blue Shield (PPO, POS, HMO), Georgia Medicaid, and we are preferred providers with TriCare.
 We bill out of network benefits for all other insurances.
+Learn more.

 Kid’s Creek will call your insurance company and check coverage before you schedule your first session or evaluation so you can make an informed decision about any out-of-pocket expenses prior to your first evaluation or session.
 As a convenience to patients and their families, we offer online benefits verification.